-John B. Thomas is the co-founder of the Houston-based commercial litigation boutique Hicks Thomas LLP.
-Mr. Thomas is known for his experience in handling complex commercial litigation in a variety of industry sectors.
-He and the firm’s lawyers represent defendants and plaintiffs in lawsuits involving oil and gas, securities, environmental matters, banking, transportation and health care.
-Mr. Thomas also is well-equipped to handle appeals in state and federal appellate courts.
+John B. Thomas is the co-founder of Houston-based commercial litigation boutique Hicks Thomas LLP.
+Known for his deep experience in handling complex commercial litigation, Mr. Thomas and the firm’s lawyers represent both defendants and plaintiffs in lawsuits involving oil and gas, securities, environmental matters, banking, transportation, intellectual property and health care.

 Following are just a few examples of Mr. Thomas’ work for clients:

 J.P.
 Morgan Chase – The worldwide financial services provider brought in Mr. Thomas to handle a matter before the International Arbitration Association that involved one of the largest credit card portfolios in the world.
 The lawsuit, which included jurisdictional disputes in New York and Houston, centered on the banking joint venture assembled to develop the co-branded Shell MasterCard.
 Facing off against Shell and Citibank, Mr. Thomas sought a substantial award against Chase’s joint venture partner, as well as a ruling that Chase was the owner of the accounts.
 After expedited discovery, the case was successfully tried before a Houston arbitrator before being resolved under confidential terms.

 Occidental Petroleum Corp. – Mr. Thomas was hired as trial counsel in a high-stakes dispute following the company’s $3.6 billion acquisition of Altura Energy LP, the largest oil producer in Texas at the time.
 The defendant BP America Production Co. disputed Occidental’s marketing “call rights” involving oil and gas generated in the Texas Permian Basin.
 Mr. Thomas helped Occidental resolve the matter following a week of arbitration in Houston.